-Bocuse d'Or is the unofficial world championship in gastronomy, founded by the late French chef Paul Bocuse in 1983 and held every other year in Lyon, France.
-The Danish chef Rasmus Kofoeds from the threestar Michelin restaurant Geranium won gold in 2011, silver in 2007 and bronze in 2005.
+Bocuse d'Or i s the unofficial world championship in gastronomy, founded by the late French chef Paul Bocuse in 1983 and held every other year in Lyon, France.
+The Danish chef Rasmus Kofoed from the three-star Michelin restaurant Geranium won gold in 2011, silver in 2007 and bronze in 2005.
 In 2013, chef Jeppe Foldager earned silver, followed by chef Kenneth Toft-Hansen, who claimed gold in 2019.
 Most recently, in 2021, chef Ronni Mortensen brought home silver, and in 2023, chef Brian Mark Hansen proudly won gold once again for Denmark.
+Continuing Denmark's strong tradition at the competition, chef Sebastian Holberg Svendsgaard secured silver in 2025.